 Difference in hourly rate – Mean & Median

-Women’s mean hourly rate is 0.8% lower than men’s
+Women’s mean hourly rate is 12.1% higher than men’s

 - The mean hourly rate is the average hourly wage across the entire organisation so the mean gender pay gap is a measure of the difference between women’s mean hourly wage and men’s mean hourly wage.